sap-tutorials/Tutorials/tutorials/cp-aibus-ber-booster-key/cp-aibus-ber-booster-key.md

 SAP Business Technology Platform creates interactive guided boosters to automate trial cockpit steps, so users can save time when trying out the services.

-Now, you will use the **Set up account for Data Attribute Recommendation** booster to automatically assign entitlements, update your subaccount, create a service instance and the associated service key for Data Attribute Recommendation.
+Now, you will use the **Set up account for Business Entity Recognition** booster to automatically assign entitlements, update your subaccount, create a service instance and the associated service key for Business Entity Recognition.

 1. On the navigation side bar, click **Boosters**.

     !![Service Key](access-booster.png)

-2. Search for **Set up account for Data Attribute Recommendation** and click the tile to access the booster.
+2. Search for **Set up account for Business Entity Recognition** and click the tile to access the booster.

     !![Service Key](access-booster-tile.png)